Last updated on November 20, 2025

 #16.
 Fiery Emancipation

-Fiery Emancipation slammed down the turn you go to swing out with a huge board of creatures normally is a way to end the game.
-It doesn’t just pair with attackers, though; with Terror of the Peaks or other burn effects, Emancipation helps to easily remove creatures of any size while threatening to drop players in bursts of glory.
+Fiery Emancipation slammed down the turn you go to swing out with a huge board of creatures is a convincing way to end the game.
+It doesn’t just pair well with attackers, though; with Terror of the Peaks or other burn effects, Emancipation helps to easily remove creatures of any size while threatening to drop players in bursts of glory.

 #15.
 City on Fire

+#12.
 Spiteful Banditry

-Spiteful Banditry is no The Meathook Massacre, but it still offers a massive boon to Commander decks in need of a board clear because it also sticks around as a passive ramp spell.
+Spiteful Banditry is not The Meathook Massacre, but it still offers a massive boon to Commander decks in need of a board clear because it also sticks around as a passive ramp spell.
 In some games, I’d even consider just playing it with X as 0 to get the ramp effect out before people are sacrificing Caustic Caterpillars and Sakura-Tribe Elders.

+#11.
 Pyrohemia

+#10.
 Fable of the Mirror-Breaker

-Fable of the Mirror-Breaker does everything most Commander decks want to be doing; it produces mana with the Goblin Shaman token, rummages to smooth out your early turns, and transforms into a version of one of red’s strongest combo cards, Reflection of Kiki-Jiki.
+Fable of the Mirror-Breaker does everything most Commander decks want to be doing; this saga produces mana with the Goblin Shaman token, rummages to smooth out your early turns, and transforms into a version of one of red’s strongest combo cards, Reflection of Kiki-Jiki.
 If you want a smoother game, a turn 3 Fable makes that happen.
 Eternal formats like Modern see this staple show up everywhere for good reason.

 #9.
 Goblin Bombardment